 This page talks about how we manage the tickets/issues/tasks/defects.

-For now we are using Trac for managing tickets.
+For now we are using GitHub Issues for managing tickets.

-When working on something, that something should have an associated ticket in Trac.
+When working on something, that something should have an associated issue in GitHub.

-A Trac ticket is opened when some work needs to be done, a problem is found or someone has an idea about a new feature or how to improve something.
+A GitHub issue is opened when some work needs to be done, a problem is found or someone has an idea about a new feature or how to improve something.

 The ticket workflow is described in a computer friendly manner here: https://gist.github.com/adiroiban/c1991d524cc5e14d27b4